Strange4/chip-8-rs/README.md

 ## TODO

-- Add button to load rom
-- play and pause tick
-- adjust speed
+- adjust tick speed
+- store and load breakpoints in local storage (associate them with a rom name)